fabacab/inline-gdocs-viewer/readme.txt

 == Description ==

 Easily turn data stored in a Google Spreadsheet into a beautiful interactive chart or graph, a sortable and searchable table, or both!
+Also supports live previews of PDF, XSLT, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer).

-The Inline Google Spreadsheet Viewer fetches a publicly shared Google Spreadsheet using a `[gdoc key=""]` WordPress shortcode, then renders it as an HTML table or interactive chart, embedded in your blog post or page.
-The only required parameter is `key`, which specifies the document you'd like to retrieve and will render a feature-rich table.
-Additional parameters let you customize how you display your data in the table, or transforms the table into an interactive bar chart, pie chart, or other information visualization.
+The Inline Google Spreadsheet Viewer fetches a publicly shared Google Spreadsheet using a `[gdoc key=""]` WordPress shortcode, then renders it as an HTML table, interactive chart, or document preview embedded in your blog post or page.
+The only required parameter is `key`, which specifies the document you'd like to retrieve.
+Additional parameters let you customize how you display your spreadsheet data in the table, or transforms the table into an interactive bar chart, pie chart, or other information visualization.

+**Donations for this plugin make up a chunk of my income.
+If you continue to enjoy this plugin, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TJLPJYXHSRBEE&lc=US&item_name=Inline%20Google%20Spreadsheet%20Viewer&item_number=Inline%20Google%20Spreadsheet%20Viewer&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted). :) Thank you for your support!**

+= Update your blog post or page whenever your Google Spreadsheet changes =

 Your spreadsheet must be shared [using either the "Public on the web" or "Anyone with the link" options](https://support.google.com/drive/?p=visibility_options&hl=en_US).
 Currently, private Google Spreadsheets or Spreadsheets shared with "Specific people" are not supported.